Houston Cougars golf

 The Houston Cougars golf program is an NCAA Division I golf program at the University of Houston.
-The men's program, under head coach Jonathan Dismuke, and the women's program, coached by Lydia Lasprilla, both compete in the Big 12 Conference.
+The men's program, under head coach Andrew Danna, and the women's program, coached by Rachel Pollock, both compete in the Big 12 Conference.

 The men's golf program is one of the oldest sports played at the University of Houston, as it began in 1946 along with the football program.
 The team is one of the most successful college programs in history, with 16 team national championships and eight individual national championships.
 This makes the team the second-most successful team of all time, behind only Yale.
 The team also holds 21 conference championships and has produced 44 All-Americans.

 Team members who went on to professional golf careers include Fuzzy Zoeller, Fred Couples, Steve Elkington, Nick Faldo, Butch Harmon, Bruce Lietzke, Billy Tuten, John Mahaffey, Bill Rogers, Blaine McCallister, Dave Marr, Fred Marti and Billy Ray Brown.
 Future broadcaster Jim Nantz was also a member of the team.

 The women's golf program began in 2013.